Frequently asked questions

 Any AI tool you route through Mandate: ChatGPT, Claude, Copilot, Gemini, and other AI APIs your organization uses.
 Coverage is directly tied to what you route through Mandate's connectors: an API gateway path for application and developer traffic, or a network forward proxy for browser-based AI tools across the organization.

-We're honest about scope: Mandate enforces and logs traffic it sees.
+Mandate enforces and logs the traffic it sees.
 Coverage expands as you route more traffic through it.
 We'll tell you clearly what a specific deployment covers and what it doesn't.

 What about employees using AI on personal devices or outside our network?